-The author would like to thank Peter Veit for his insightful comments on earlier drafts of this paper.
+The author would like to thank Peter Veit and two anonymous experts in Uganda for their insightful comments on earlier drafts of this paper.
 Financial support from USAID through the Africa Biodiversity Collaborative Group is gratefully acknowledged.

 Background

 LAND ACQUISITION CONTEXT